-Through the years the Italian opening, also known as Giocco Pianno (Italian for “quiet game”) has always been under the shadow of the ever popular Ruy Lopez as white’s main weapon against 1…e5.
+Italian opening, also known as Giuoco Piano (Italian for “quiet game”) has always been under the shadow of the ever-popular Ruy Lopez as white’s main weapon against 1…e5.
 One of the reasons for this is that the positions arising from the Italian are far less complex than the ones that can arise in the Ruy Lopez’s labyrinth.

-However, nowadays the Italian is living a modern comeback to the Grandmasters’ games.
-If you have been following the trend of variations at high level you may have noticed that in recent years the Berlin variation against 3.Bb5 has become the main line and black’s success has not passed unnoticed.
+However, nowadays the Italian Opening is living a modern comeback to the Grandmasters’ games.
+If you have been following the trend of variations at a high level you may have noticed that in recent years the Berlin variation against 3.Bb5 has become mainline and black’s success has not passed unnoticed.